-The Company sponsored a salary deferral retirement 403(b) plan through December 31, 2015.
-The plan covered all employees who met the eligibility requirements.
-The Organization did not make employer-matching contributions.
-On January 1, 2016, the 403(b) plan was replaced with a 401(k) retirement plan.
+The Company sponsors a 401(k) profit sharing plan.
 The 401(k) plan covers eligible employees and allows them to contribute to the plan on a tax-deferral basis.
 The Organization contributes a matching amount, not to exceed 4% of the participant's compensation for the plan year.
 Profit sharing contributions are made at the discretion of the Organization.
-For the year ended December 31, 2016, the Organization incurred retirement expense of \$82,369.
+For the years ended December 31, 2017 and 2016, the Organization incurred retirement expense of \$96,070 and \$82,369, respectively.